Rooted in Community

 As a student at Tulane University’s School of Law, Lesli honed her legal skills in the Juvenile Law Clinic representing children in need of care and those charged with delinquency.
 She purchased her first home in 2004 on Amelia Street in District B, renovated by the Preservation Resource Center.
 She now lives in Central City, in a tight-knit, diverse community that truly reflects New Orleans.

-Lesli is a board member for YAYA (“Young Artists Young Aspirations”), on the Industrial Development Board, and volunteers at her local church, Bethlehem Lutheran Church, where she serves on the Building Committee.
+Lesli is a board member for New Orleans Tourism & Cultural Fund, serves on the Board of Directors for the Children’s Bureau of New Orleans, and volunteers at her local church, Bethlehem Lutheran Church, where she serves on the Building Committee.

 A Lawyer Fighting for Equal Rights & Our City's Culture